Robert Weinberg (urban planner): Preservationist activities

 Weinberg was instrumental in preserving the Jefferson Market Courthouse building in the 1960s.
 Built in 1876, it was vacant by 1950 and slated to be demolished.
 A preservation drive by local residents led to the formation of The Committee for a Library in the Courthouse, with Weinberg convincing the New York Public Library to adopt the building.
 It is now the Jefferson Market Library.

 Weinberg was also a member of the Action Group for Better Architecture in New York (AGBANY) in the early 1960s.
-The group was most known for working to preserve the original Pennsylvania Station building designed by McKim, Mead & White.
-The effort was unsuccessful and the building was demolished in 1963.
+The group was most known for working to preserve the original Pennsylvania Station building designed by McKim, Mead & White.The effort was unsuccessful and the building was demolished in 1963.
 He also attempted to preserve the Ziegfeld Theatre on 52nd Street however this too was demolished.

 Academic, civic, and professional affiliations

-Weinberg was a fellow of the American Institute of Architects and chair of the institute's Joint Committee on Design Control.
-He served as the book review editor for the Journal of the American Institute of Planners from 1947 to 1959 and was the chair of their New York Regional Chapter.
+Weinberg was a member of the American Institute of Architects, chaired the institute's Joint Committee on Design Control and was co-editor of their 1958 Planning and Community Appearance report.
+He served on the institute's civic design, historical buildings, and Housing committees, and was elected a fellow in 1970.
+He was a member of the Society of Architectural Historians, served as the book review editor for the Journal of the American Institute of Planners from 1947 to 1959 and was the chair of their New York Regional Chapter.

 Weinberg was an adjunct professor at New York University, where he created a program in City Planning.
-He also taught at the Pratt Institute, the New School for Social Research, and at Yale.
+He also taught at the Pratt Institute, the New School for Social Research, Yale and Cooper Union.
 He was a member of the Municipal Art Society, using his position there to advocate for landmarks preservation via the Bard Act.

-Vinmont

-The name Weinberg is German for "Wine Mountain", which translates to "Vinmont" in French.
-The Vinmont section of Riverdale, Vinmont Road, Vinmont Houses, and Vinmont Veteran Park all trace their names to Weinberg in this way.